Mayo Clinic Care Network Content

 Tips for keeping your humidifier clean

-To keep humidifiers free of harmful mold and bacteria, follow the guidelines recommended by the manufacturer.
+To keep humidifiers free of harmful mold and bacteria, follow the instructions suggested by the device maker.
 These tips for portable humidifiers also can help:

-• Clean humidifiers every 3 days.
+• Clean humidifiers every three days.
 Unplug the humidifier before you clean it.
-Remove any mineral deposits or film from the tank or other parts of the humidifier with a 3% hydrogen peroxide solution, which is available at pharmacies.
-Some manufacturers recommend using chlorine bleach or other disinfectants.
+Remove any mineral buildup or film from the tank or other parts of the humidifier with a 3% hydrogen peroxide solution.
+You can buy this at pharmacies.
+Some humidifier makers suggest you use chlorine bleach or other disinfectants.

-• Always rinse the tank after cleaning.
-This can keep harmful chemicals from becoming airborne — and then inhaled.
+Always rinse the tank after cleaning.
+This can keep harmful chemicals from getting in the air.
+If they become airborne, you might breathe them in.

-• Change humidifier filters regularly.
-If the humidifier has a filter, change it at least as often as the manufacturer recommends — and more often if it's dirty.
-Also, regularly change the filter in your central air conditioning and heating system.
+• Change humidifier filters.
+If the humidifier has a filter, change it at least as often as the device maker suggests.
+Swap it out more often if it's dirty.
+Also, change the filter in your central air conditioning and heating system on a regular basis.

 • Keep the area around humidifiers dry.
-If the area around a humidifier becomes damp or wet — including windows, carpeting, drapes or tablecloths — turn the humidifier down or reduce how often you use it.
+Things nearby could get damp or wet, including windows, carpet, drapes or tablecloths.
+If that happens, turn the humidifier down or use it less often.

 • Prepare humidifiers for storage.
-Drain and clean humidifiers before storing them.
-And then clean them again when you take them out of storage for use.
+Drain and clean humidifiers before you store them.
+Clean them again when you take them out of storage for use.
 Throw away all used cartridges, cassettes or filters.

 • Follow instructions for central humidifiers.
-If you have a humidifier built into your central heating and cooling system, read the instruction manual or ask your heating and cooling specialist about proper maintenance.
+If you have a humidifier built into your central heating and cooling system, read the instruction manual.
+Or ask a heating and cooling repairperson how to keep the unit in good shape.

-• Consider replacing old humidifiers.
-Over time, humidifiers can build up deposits that are difficult or impossible to remove and encourage the growth of bacteria.
+• Think about replacing old humidifiers.
+Over time, humidifiers can build up material that is hard or impossible to remove.
+This buildup also can make bacteria more likely to grow.